sodafoundation/architecture-analysis/specs/dock/netapp_nas_driver.md

 * NetApp ONTAP supports multiple data access protocols like CIFS and NFS for creating export/shares which can be mounted/mapped to be used as File storage

 ## Non Goals
-[] No Qtree support for G Release
+* No Qtree support for G Release
-[] Currently SODA will support only NFS protocol
+* Currently SODA will support only NFS protocol
-[] This desing spec is only for the SODA dock to support NetApp Fileshare.
-Integrating these Fileshares with Nortbound compute platforms like expanding SODA NGC plugin to support NFS datastore too is not the scope of this proposal
+* This design spec is only for the SODA dock to support NetApp Fileshare.
+Integrating these Fileshares with Northbound compute platforms like expanding SODA NGC plugin to support NFS datastore too, is not the scope of this proposal
-[] multi-tenant deployment and registration of SVM per tenant
+* multi-tenant deployment and registration of SVM per tenant

 ## Interface Model
 * Provide the Fileshare operations and Management through any Client like SODA Dashboard or SODA CLI 'osdsctl'
-* SODA API interface for Fileshare opertions and Management
+* SODA API interface for Fileshare opertions and Management SODA Dock support for NetApp Fileshare will support all File Share APIs.
+For more Info, check [https://raw.githubusercontent.com/sodafoundation/api/master/openapi-spec/swagger.yaml](https://raw.githubusercontent.com/sodafoundation/api/master/openapi-spec/swagger.yaml)
 ## Feature Details
 SODA Dock works off the "Storage Pool" of the storage provider.
 These pools are used to create the logical storages for provisioning.
 For NetApp, *Aggregates* are the storage providers.